scuzzydude/asimov/asimov.md

 I don't know if autographs were a thing back then, because both paper and ink were expensive.
 Would an autograph Francis Drake gave a street urchin before his last voyage to Panama be valuable if it survived history until today?
 You bet it would.
 If he'd signed an actual photograph of his ship that would probably be worth more than old *Mona Lisa*.

 My postcard wasn't special because Colonel Scobee signed it.
 It was special because of how he touched my life, and because of his sacrifice.
 I felt bad not because I lost a collectable that might be valuable, but because I failed at my responsibility to preserve the memory of a hero, a genius of exploration.
-I failed both my ancestors and my decedents in my responsibility to keep a small piece of history alive.
+I failed both my ancestors and my descendants in my responsibility to keep a small piece of history alive.

 Throughout history, the basis of money has been gold.
-Throughout history, gold's value has primarily been ornamental, and no matter how you twist it, that value is vanity.[^57] The jewelry industry wants us to believe the more you spend on gold, the more you love someone, and we all know that is ridiculous.
+Throughout history, gold's utility has primarily been ornamental, and no matter how you twist it, that utility is vanity.[^57] The jewelry industry wants us to believe the more you spend on gold, the more you love someone, and we all know that is ridiculous.
 It is always vanity, and I think the right amount of vanity is good for both individuals and for society.

 Vanity is a motivator -- use it correctly, who knows, you could be President.
 What price is too high a price to pay for vanity?
 I think gold is too high a price.
 How many lives have been lost and how much of our planet have we destroyed in this chase of vanity?
 Gold has destroyed entire civilizations and killed or enslaved hundreds of millions of souls.

 I'd originally gone down this path of thinking, because while I'd worked out the basics of a metric of value system based on physical artwork, I'd struggled with some inconsistencies.
 For instance, what separates fine art from decoration?
 Why is one object a silly collectable, or an antique, and another a historical artifact?
 I was also struggling with the unfairness of valuing artists that produce physical art over those whose media is essentially digital.
 Musicians, writers, photographers and even basketball geniuses.
 I was struggling trying to create a value system from something, in all honesty, I didn't personally value that much.

 I thought of the basketball gift.
 I liked starting with a sports analogy and contrasting that with my postcard.
 Modern currencies, fiat and crypto, aren't really relatable to most people, because they are difficult to understand.
-Neither is the art world.
+So is the art world.
 Few people, even the wealthy, can fathom paying more for a painting than it costs to send a kid to college.
 More people can relate to sports, and we can all imagine getting paid what professional athletes get paid.
 Virtually all people use money, few understand it, and this leads to a disparity of value.
 People who count every penny live in the same society and supposedly under the same rules as people who throw around millions on vanity and sometimes pure waste.

 I'd already crossed the threshold of making the holders of artwork a commitment of responsibility, not ownership.
 This was a technical decision, because I needed to keep the responsibility domain clean of property, so that the responsibility domain could act as equalizer between different tastes and cultural biases and provide a common metric in asimov.